Destructibility of the tree property at $\aleph_{\omega+1}$: Open questions

 \section{Open questions}

-In Section~\ref{subsec: indestructible omega^2} we proved that the tree property at $\aleph_{\omega^2+1}$ can be made indestructible under any small forcing poset. \begin{question} Is it consistent that the tree property at $\aleph_{\omega+1}$ is indestructible under any forcing of cardinality $<\aleph_{\omega}$? \end{question} On the other hand, one can ask whether it is possible to extend the results of Theorem~\ref{thm: destructible tree property}. \begin{question} Is it consistent that the tree property holds at $\aleph_{\omega+1}$ but there is a small forcing (of cardinality $<\aleph_{\omega}$), that does not collapse cardinals and adds an Aronszajn tree? \end{question} Note that in all the currently known models for the tree property at $\aleph_{\omega+1}$, adding a single Cohen real does not add Aronszajn tree at $\aleph_{\omega+1}$.
-So we ask the following stronger version of Question~\ref{question: destructible with preserving cardinals}: \begin{question} Is it consistent that the tree property holds at $\aleph_{\omega+1}$ but there adding a Cohen real adds an Aronszajn tree? \end{question} This question is particularly interesting when we assume that $\aleph_{\omega}$ is strong limit since then adding a Cohen real cannot add a weak square for $\aleph_{\omega}$.
+In Section~\ref{subsec: indestructible omega^2} we proved that the tree property at $\aleph_{\omega^2+1}$ can be made indestructible under any small forcing poset. \begin{question} Is it consistent that the tree property at $\aleph_{\omega+1}$ is indestructible under any forcing of cardinality $<\aleph_{\omega}$? \end{question} On the other hand, one can ask whether it is possible to extend the results of Theorem~\ref{thm: destructible tree property}. \begin{question} Is it consistent that the tree property holds at $\aleph_{\omega+1}$ but there is a small forcing (of cardinality $<\aleph_{\omega}$), that does not collapse cardinals and adds an $\aleph_{\omega+1}$-Aronszajn tree? \end{question} Note that in all the currently known models for the tree property at $\aleph_{\omega+1}$, adding a single Cohen real does not add an Aronszajn tree at $\aleph_{\omega+1}$.
+So we ask the following stronger version of Question~\ref{question: destructible with preserving cardinals}: \begin{question} Is it consistent that the tree property holds at $\aleph_{\omega+1}$ but adding a Cohen real adds an $\aleph_{\omega+1}$-Aronszajn tree? \end{question} This question is particularly interesting when we assume that $\aleph_{\omega}$ is strong limit since then adding a Cohen real cannot add a weak square for $\aleph_{\omega}$, assuming that there is no weak square in the ground model.